Azure-Samples/azure-openai-rag-workshop/docs/sections/ai-search/06-chat-api.md

 ## Chat API

 We'll start the code by creating the Chat API.
-This API will implement the [AzureML Chat Backend Protocol](https://github.com/Azure/azureml_run_specification/blob/chat-protocol/specs/chat-protocol/chat-app-protocol.md) and will be used by the website to get message answers.
+This API will implement the [ChatBootAI OpenAPI Protocol](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) and will be used by the website to get message answers.

 ### Introducing Fastify